30 Things to Do at Disney World Resorts

 Do I need a rental car at Disney?

-Of course, Disney has excellent transportation opportunities, such as the Skyliner (more on that later!), but if you want to explore the Orlando area (did you know there are free things to do in Orlando) or make runs to a grocery store, it’s best to rent a car.
+Of course, Disney has excellent transportation opportunities, such as the Skyliner (more on that later!).
+Still, if you want to explore the Orlando area (did you know there are free things to do in Orlando) or make runs to a grocery store, it’s best to rent a car.

 How to get to Disney World Resorts

-If you have a rental car, you can drive to whichever resort you’d like to visit.
+If you have a rental car, you can drive to whichever resort you want to visit.
 However, you do have to pay for parking (there is an exception below.)
-There’s a workaround if you really want to avoid those parking fees or visit multiple resorts.
+There’s a workaround if you want to avoid those parking fees or visit multiple resorts.

-If you drive to Disney Springs, you can take a bus or boat to many of the Disney Resorts.
-From there, you can even hop on the Skyliner or Monorail if you end up at a resort that has the option.
+If you drive to Disney Springs, you can take a bus or boat to many Disney Resorts.
+From there, you can even hop on the Skyliner or Monorail if you end up at a resort with that transporation option.
 This is easily the best way to visit multiple Disney resorts without paying multiple parking fees.

 Is it allowed?
 Well, kind of.
 You are not allowed to park at Disney Springs and visit the Disney parks.
 However, if you only plan to hop to one or two resorts, it should be no problem.
-Just do this at your work risk, as Disney does not seem to have a firm answer on this.
+Just do this at your work risk, as Disney does not seem to have a firm answer.

 Finally, if you have an advanced dining reservation, you can park at certain Disney Resorts for free.
-Just make sure to have a copy of your reservation along with your ID to show the security guard.
+Just make sure to have a copy of your reservation and your ID to show the security guard.

 Things to do at Disney World Resorts